MichelNivard/MCMSEM/README.md

 As of version 0.4.0 it is possible to run MCMSEM on a GPU, see [MCMSEM on GPU](#mcmsem-on-gpu).

 ## Patch notes
+### v0.10.3
+ - Fixed summary for models with 1 latent factor
+ - Fixed summary for models without factor loadings and/or without causal paths
 ### v0.10.2
  - Added `train_loss`, `train_chisq` and `train_bic` to `MCMcompareloss()` output, and renamed the newly calculated columns to `test_loss`, `test_chisq`, `test_bic`.
  - Added `train_n` to `MCMcompareloss(extensive_model_info=TRUE)`